NickPolyder/NP.ObjectComparison/README.md

 -  ~~Give the option to also revert a patch (is it possible?)~~
    - ~~If these 2 work we can go one step further and keep a history of DiffAnalysisResults that can be applied or get reverted ?~~
 - ~~Make a Memento object that will keep the history of the changes ?~~
+- Rename Skip to Ignore to follow general naming conventions.
 - Make the Comparison Tracker to have an index that will return the change tracking of that field like (ComparisonTracker["path.to.property"])
 - Make the comparison tracker to make use of the WeakReference class.
 - Make examples and samples